 12. Rent RVs for as low as $1 a day.

 One-way destination RV rentals trips are quickly growing in popularity as a thrifty alternative to traditional vacations.
 You’ll have to book your cheap RV rental in advance, though, so plan ahead and keep in mind that the cheapest rentals go quickly.
 Since these rental deals tend to be for one-way trips, you’ll also need to arrange return travel plans.

 Here are some companies that offer cheap RV rentals:

-- Imoova.com – Imoova offers one-way relocations of both campers and cars for $1 a night plus applicable fees.
-This option is perfect for bigger families where they want some additional space or an easy option to run into town for supplies without taking the big vehicle.
+- Imoova.com – Imoova offers one-way relocations of both campers and cars for $1 a night, plus applicable fees (like gas).
+A security deposit is needed, and there is a mileage cap.
+This option is perfect for bigger families wanting some additional space or an easy option to run into town for supplies without taking the big vehicle.
 It’s also for tent campers or road trippers who need a car but not the bulk of an RV.

 13. Create countdown games for breaks and the ETA to your final destination.